 Day 8: We’ll use a little-known trail, now being improved by the TCT crews to hike to an alpine lake above Ushguli, a UNESCO World Heritage Site with a collection of stunning defensive towers nestled below Shkhara (5,200m), the highest mountain in Georgia.
 (Hiking: 12km +900m/-900m)

-Day 9: We drive to Lower Svaneti and Racha by way of a little-used jeep track, and then celebrate our journey at a small, family-run organic winery in the famed micro-climate of Khvanchkara.
+Day 9: We drive to Lower Svaneti and Racha, the neighboring mountain region, and then celebrate our journey at a small, family-run organic winery in the famed micro-climate of Khvanchkara.

 Day 10: Drive to Tbilisi.